devrandom/gitian-builder/doc/DOWNLOADER.md

     ---
     signers:
-      989F6B3048A116B5:
+      BF6273FAEF7CC0BA1F562E50989F6B3048A116B5:
         weight: 20
         name: Devrandom
-        key: |-
+        key: devrandom
-          -----BEGIN PGP PUBLIC KEY BLOCK-----
-          Version: GnuPG v1.4.10 (GNU/Linux)

-          mQINBE2OgyMBEAC/ZNlctrNpVk1CUYbIflQtNqybqGPFzxp2F+EYdMfEXvR9e7bP
-          ...
     minimum_weight: 30

-the keys can be extracted with:
+The keys can be extracted with:

-  gpg --export-options export-minimal --export -a KEYID
+  gpg --export-options export-minimal --export KEYID

+and saved into devrandom-key.pgp (see "key" in signers).

-the long key id can be obtained with:
+The long key id can be obtained with:

-  gpg -kv --keyid-format long KEYID
+  gpg --status-fd 1 --dry-run --import KEYFILE

 ## ZIP file